microsoft/PowerPlatformConnectors/certified-connectors/Mensagia/Readme.md

 The API key can be obtained by entering the portal of your Mensagia account.

 ## Known Issues and Limitations
-The GET methods doesn't allow parameters.
+The GET methods don't allow parameters.

 ## Deployment Instructions
 * Register on [Mensagia](https://mensagia.com/)